StudioSpindle/gallery/README.md

 npm run watch
 ```

-This starts a local development server to work on.
+This starts a local development server to work on, and opens the gallery in a browser.

 ## Testing